Skip to main content

 Used for local development and testing.
 When set, this field allows local replacement of the package, but will cause addpkg to fail on-chain.
 Useful for overriding dependencies during local testing.

-Specifies the address that will be set as the uploader of the package (origin of the transaction).
+Specifies the address that will be set as the creator of the package (origin of the transaction).
 This field is used only during genesis (block 0) and replaces the default deployer address if set.
 Primarily used in monorepo setups.
 If not specified, it's automatically set to the address that initiated the addpkg transaction.

 draft